NSDRA/nsdra-maturity-indicators/02-649848907b/MI-R1.3-649848907b-NM_SURFACE_FUNCTIONALIZATION.md

 ### Why should we measure it?
-The appropriate model for calculating the zeta-potential depends on particle size (through Îºa) and potentially on shape for the smallest particles.
+The appropriate model for calculating the zeta-potential depends on particle size (through κa) and potentially on shape for the smallest particles.
 The presence of a macromolecular coating on the particle, or a shell, or any charged (small molecule) ligands can affect the electrophoretic mobility and hence zeta-potential.